 Note: the whole ecosystem breaks down when users do not have a real choice of engine, e.g. on iOS.
 When competition is limited vendors are free to structurally under-invest and the platform becomes less dynamic and responsive to needs.
 Everyone loses, but it’s a classic deadweight loss, making it harder to spot and call out.

-On it’s face, this situation is perhaps hopeless.
-The slow progress of some essential but overdue improvements (Responsive Images, CSS variables, ES6 Classes, Promises &
+This situation looks hopeless for folks trying to make progress.
+The slow pace of some essential but overdue improvements (Responsive Images, CSS variables, ES6 Classes, Promises &

 async/await, Web Components, Streams, etc.) would give any sane observer pause.
 Is it worth even trying?